PayBX (AXPR) Hits Market Cap of $1.34 Million

 PayBX Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as PayBX directly using U.S. dollars.
-Investors seeking to trade PayBX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy PayBX using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as PayBX directly using US dollars.
+Investors seeking to acquire PayBX should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy PayBX using one of the exchanges listed above.

 Receive News & Updates for PayBX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PayBX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.